envoyproxy/gateway/site/content/en/latest/user/oidc.md

 ### Register an OIDC application

 Follow the steps in the [Google OIDC documentation][google-oidc] to register an OIDC application.
-Please use `https://www.example.com/oauth2/callback` as the redirect URL when registering the application. `oauth2/callback` is the default callback path used by Envoy Gateway.
+Please make sure the redirect URL is set to the one you configured in the SecurityPolicy that you will create in the step below.
+If you don't specify a redirect URL in the SecurityPolicy, the default redirect URL is `https://<gateway-hostname>/oauth2/callback`.

 After registering the application, you should have the following information:
 * Client ID: The client ID of the OIDC application.